binome-dev/graphite-dev/README.md

 ## Development

-To start the server from project
+To start the server from source

 ```bash
 python -m grafi_dev.cli <path to your assistant instance>